 A PFM law or budget system law is "a formal expression of the rules that govern budgetary decisions made by the legislature and the executive (Fainborn and Lienert, 2010)."
 Such a law defines the roles, processes, timelines, and standards that govern the PFM process.
 These laws define countries' budgeting systems according to their unique governance and political systems, as well as their different socio-economic and cultural settings.
-As such, it is inappropriate to set a model or "one-size-fits-all" law for countries; instead, these laws may be based on certain basic principles (see Table 1) (Lienert and Jung, 2004).
+As such, it is inappropriate to set a model or "one-size-fits-all" law for countries; instead, these laws may be based on certain basic principles (see Table 1).
+(Lienert and Jung, 2004)

 Table 1.
-Ten Basic Principles of Budget Systems Laws Principle Summary Description 1.
-Authoritativeness Decision-making authorities a 2.
-Annual Basis The Budget is provided for a 12 3.
-Universality All revenues and expenditures 4.
-Unity The Budget presents all receip 5.
-Specificity Revenues and expenditures are 6.
-Balance Expenditures are balanced by r 7.
-Accountability Accountabilities of the Executi audit body are clear.
-8. Transparency Roles and definitions are clear 9.
-Stability Budgetary objectives are set th 10.
-Performance The expected and past results
+Ten Basic Principles of Budget Systems Laws (Adapted from Lienert & Jung, 2004)

+Principle Summary Description 1.
+Authoritativeness Decision-making authorities are clearly specified in each stage of the process.
+2. Annual Basis The Budget is provided for a 12-month period.
+3. Universality All revenues and expenditures are included in the Budget.
+4. Unity The Budget presents all receipts and payments at the same time.
+5. Specificity Revenues and expenditures are presented in detail.
+6. Balance Expenditures are balanced by revenues and financing.
+7. Accountability Accountabilities of the Executive to the Legislature, within the Executive, and to an independent external audit body are clear.
+8. Transparency Roles and definitions are clear and Budget information is made public.
+9. Stability Budgetary objectives are set through a medium-term framework.
+10. Performance The expected and past results of programs are reported in the Budget.